 A splash of autumnal colour

-The ceremony took place outside the barn, idyllic setting for an al fresco wedding.
+The ceremony took place outside the barn, an idyllic setting for an al fresco wedding.
 Faye wore a beautiful, pink-patterned silk shawl, whilst Joe wore a maroon suit with an orange tie.
 Their outfits were a gorgeous, welcomed change from the usual.
-The colours complimented each other perfectly and were topped off with some beautiful flowers with vibrant orange and pinks.
+The colours complimented perfectly and were topped off with some beautiful flowers with vibrant orange and pinks.